Learn something new every day

 Poured concrete is sometimes used as exterior cladding.
 Poured concrete is strong and often used in the construction of large buildings and secure structures like jails or military installations.
 This material can be poured in place or pre-formed into panels or blocks and then installed as dictated by the building plans.

-Stucco is a very popular type of exterior cladding made from portland cement mixed with aggregate particles and spread over masonry or a frame of wood or metal lath.
+Stucco is a very popular type of cladding made from portland cement mixed with aggregate particles and spread over masonry or a frame of wood or metal lath.
 This material is durable, attractive, weather and pest resistant, and is easily customized by altering aggregate particle size, using textured trowels for spreading, or adding pigments.
 Stucco is very hard but relatively lightweight, as it is usually applied in coats less than 1 inch (2.54 cm) thick.

 Other exterior cladding types include slate, ceramic or terra cotta tiles, asphalt shingles, adobe, or even unconventional building materials such as glass bottles.
-Recent emphasis on green construction has also led to the development of exterior cladding panels made from materials like recycled plastic or tires.
+Recent emphasis on green construction has also led to the development of cladding panels made from materials like recycled plastic or tires.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!